-What can investors expect from "socially responsible" investment?
+What can savers expect from "socially responsible" investing?

-Awareness of the damage caused to the environment and scandals linked to working conditions in developing countries by certain subcontractors of major groups have prompted many investors to use their savings to influence corporate practices.
+Awareness of environmental damage and scandals related to working conditions in developing countries by certain subcontractors of large corporations have prompted many investors to use their savings to influence corporate practices.

 Pascal Nguyen, University of Montpellier